axibase/atsd/rule-engine/functions-series.md

 ## `db_last`

-The `db_last` function retrieves the most recent value stored in the database for the specified series, regardless of when it was stored.
+The `db_last` function retrieves the most recent value stored in the database for the specified series, regardless of the date of storage.

 The functions return `Double.NaN` if no matching series is found.